vatz-ranjan/NewsMediaSentiment/README.md

 ## News Media Houses

-### CNN

-CNN (Cable News Network) is a multinational news channel and website headquartered in Atlanta, Georgia, U.S. Founded in 1980 by American media proprietor Ted Turner and Reese Schonfeld as a 24-hour cable news channel, and presently owned by the Manhattan-based media conglomerate Warner Bros.
-Discovery (WBD), CNN was the first television channel to provide 24-hour news coverage and the first all-news television channel in the United States.

 ### Al Jazeera

 Al Jazeera English is an international 24-hour English-language news channel owned by the Al Jazeera Media Network, which is owned by the monarchy government of Qatar.
 It is the first English-language news channel to be headquartered in the Middle East.
 Instead of being run centrally, news management rotates between broadcasting centres in Doha and London.

+### BBC
+The British Broadcasting Corporation (BBC) is the national broadcaster of the United Kingdom, based at Broadcasting House in London, England.
+It is the world's oldest national broadcaster, and the largest broadcaster in the world by number of employees, employing over 21,000 staff in total, of whom approximately 17,900 are in public-sector broadcasting.

+The BBC is established under a royal charter and operates under its agreement with the Secretary of State for Culture, Media and Sport.

+### CNN

+CNN (Cable News Network) is a multinational news channel and website headquartered in Atlanta, Georgia, U.S. Founded in 1980 by American media proprietor Ted Turner and Reese Schonfeld as a 24-hour cable news channel, and presently owned by the Manhattan-based media conglomerate Warner Bros.
+Discovery (WBD), CNN was the first television channel to provide 24-hour news coverage and the first all-news television channel in the United States.